eonil/SQLite3/README.md

 `EonilSQLite` is an Objective-C library which wraps C-level SQLite3 database engine library.
-This library offers these features.
+This library provides these features.

 -	Reducing complexity of using C level functions directly.
 -	Offers simple and object-oriented data handling. (handling data using `NSValue`, `NSDictionary` and `NSArray`)